Yusril Ihza Mahendra: University of Indonesia

-He attended the University of Indonesia (UI), becoming close with his lecturer, Professors Ismail Suny and Osman Raliby.
+He attended the University of Indonesia (UI), becoming close to his lecturers, Professors Ismail Suny and Osman Raliby.
 Raliby in particular was previously a member of the Indonesian Constituent Assembly during the 1950s.
 In turn, Raliby would introduce Mohammad Natsir to Yusril.
 Natsir was an Islamist politician, former Prime Minister of Indonesia, and Chairman of the Masyumi Party, a major Muslim Party that had rivaled Indonesian Communist Party (PKI) in the 1950s.

-During his time in UI, he lived in Jakarta by lodging at various mosques in the city.
+During his time in UI he lived in Jakarta by lodging at various mosques in the city.
 He also took on part-time work to fund his studies.
 He tutored children in reading the Quran, taught martial arts, and sold fish and coconuts.
 In 1982, Yusril graduated with a Bachelor's Degree in Philosophy and followed it up the next year with a Bachelor's Degree in Governance.

 Further education

-Following this, Yusril became a lecturer at the Muhammadiyah University in Jakarta (UMJ), and at the Socialization Skills Academy in the Ministry of Justice.
+Following this he became a lecturer at the Muhammadiyah University in Jakarta (UMJ), and at the Socialization Skills Academy in the Ministry of Justice.
 In the meantime, Yusril attended postgraduate studies.
 Yusril then went to Pakistan to attend the University of Punjab.
 In 1984, Yusril graduated with a Master's Degree in Humanities and Social Science.
 When he returned to Indonesia, Yusril became a lecturer for University of Indonesia (UI) and UMJ.
 At UI, Yusril was involved in the law faculty and taught postgraduate courses.
 In 1993, Yusril graduated from the University of Science, Malaysia and became a Doctor of Philosophy.

 Early career

 Islamic organizations

-Yusril also began to involve himself in organizational activities.
-From 1981 to 1982, he was Vice Chairman of the Indonesian Youth Mosque Communication Body.
+Mahendra also began to involve himself in organizational activities.
+From 1981 to 1982 he was vice-chair of the Indonesian Youth Mosque Communication Body.
 Yusril's Islamist views meant that his scope was not just limited to the academic world.
 In 1996, Yusril became a member of the Central Committee of the Indonesian Islamic Da'wah Council (DDII).
 At the same time, he became Chairman of the Legal Department of the Jakarta Branch of the Union of Indonesian Intellectual Muslims (ICMI) while serving as Vice Chairman of the ICMI Council of Experts.